-Physical adsorption, capillary condensation and catastrophes.
-Chemisorption and sticking probabilities.
+Physical adsorption, chemisorption and sticking probabilities.
 Thermodynamic parameters.
 Langmuir isotherm.
 Lindemann-Hinshelwood, Langmuir-Hinshelwood and Eley-Rideal mechanisms.
 Heterogeneous catalysis in process, food, environmental of forensic chemistry.
 Homogeneous catalysis.
 Enzymic catalysis

 Synthesis: bottom-up and top-down approaches.
 Zero-dimensional nanostructures: nanoparticles.
 One-dimensional nanostructures: nanowires and nanotubes.
 Two-dimensional nanostructures: thin films.
 Porous nanomaterials.
 Sol-gel synthesis of mesoporous silica.
 Surface area determination and pore analysis using gas adsorption.
 Examples of applications in biomedical research.

 Introduction to the most common computational methods in Chemistry, including: Molecular Dynamics (MD, Hartree-Fock (HF) and Density Functional theory (DFT).

 The course will mainly focus on the physicochemical concepts behind these methods instead of providing formal mathematical derivations.

 Beer-Lambert Law; Frank-Condon principle; fates of photochemically excited molecules; fluorescence; phosphorescence; internal conversion’ intersystem crossing; Jabblonski Diagrams; Quantum yields, fluorescence lifetimes and ‘natural lifetimes’, quenching; Stern-Volmer equation; delayed fluorescence; Fermi’s golden rule and intermolecular processes.
 Photochemistry and Kinetics.